 Deer Thigh, Iowa Native American

 Seeing the pattern of local culture embedded in the landscape

 The building itself was little more than a hole in the ground on my first visit so my research concentrated on the geography and history of the area.
-I’ve always felt that mosaics have a strong connection with textiles so looking at the textiles of the Indigenous Iowa people, the distinctive Amish quilt works of the area and the local basket weaving tradition began to coalesce with the geography of patchwork fields and the meandering river of Iowa.
+I’ve always felt that mosaics have a strong connection with textiles.
+Looking at the textiles of the Indigenous Iowa people, the distinctive Amish quilt works of the area and the local basket weaving tradition began to coalesce with the geography of patchwork fields and the meandering river of Iowa.